zekethemano/zekethemano/README.md

 ## Hi, I'm Zack!

 # 💫 About Me:
-🔭 Aerospace and Mechanical Engineer documenting my journey
+🔭 Aerospace and Mechanical Engineer

 ## 🌐 Socials: